mohangk/goodroot.ca/content/_index.md

 ### Mugwump.
 Writer.
 Coderman.

-A Canadian-born Internet native, **Kellen Evan Person** - also known as Goodroot - loves to write, code, and propagate love-focused perspectives.
-Should you ever want a polite and - erhm - unique thought, he’s always open to gnarly ideas and curious people.
+A Canadian-born Internet native, **Kellen Evan Person** - also known as Goodroot - loves to write, turn ideas into living things, and propagate love-focused perspectives.
+Should you ever want a polite and unique thought, he’s always open to new ideas and curious people.

 At the moment, he’s writing within his personal blog - this one - and working with Fly.io building the world’s first **Application Delivery Network**.